windlunar/BeagleboneLabOS/README.md

 14.Go to : "</your workspace/>/BeagleboneLabOS/bin"

 <br><br>
-15.Choose the elf binary and wait for upload :beaglebonLabOS.elf
+15.Choose the "beaglebonLabOS.elf" and wait for upload complete.

 <br><br>
 16.After upload successfully, type the command to execute the kernal: